 - Discover Bank: This is my favorite online checking account!
 Features include 1% cash back on debit card purchases, no monthly fees and access to over 60,000 surcharge-free ATMs.

-- CIT Bank: My online savings account has a 2.25% interest rate with a $100 monthly deposit.
+- CIT Bank: My online savings account has a very competitive interest rate with a $100 monthly deposit.
 (Read more here)

-- American Express Blue Cash Preferred Card: 6% cash back at grocery stores and 3% at gas stations ($250 sign-up bonus)
+- American Express Blue Cash Preferred Card: 6% cash back at U.S. supermarkets, 6% on select U.S. streaming services and 3% at gas stations.

 - Ibotta: Download this app to earn the most cash back for your grocery purchases.
-I’ve made more than $2,000 in four years.
-Get started with a $10 welcome bonus.
+I’ve made more than $3,000 in five years.
+Get started with a welcome bonus.

 - Fetch Rewards: Use this grocery rebate app along with Ibotta to maximize your rewards!
 (Read my review)

 - TopCashback: If you do a lot of online shopping, start with TopCashback to earn cash back from your favorite retailers.
-I prefer this website over Ebates.
+I prefer this website over Rakuten.